-After combined life insurance?
-Find out why joint cover may be a more affordable and convenient option.
+Looking for joint life insurance?
+Find out why combined cover may be a more affordable and convenient option.

 If you are looking to take out life insurance with your partner, you may want to consider taking out a joint policy.
 Joint life insurance (sometimes referred to as first to die insurance or couples life insurance) provides cover for both you and your partner on a single policy.
 This can be an affordable and convenient option.
 Advisers and insurers will often refer to joint cover as 'multi-life' policies or family discounts.

 Some benefits of this option include

 - Joint cover can be both an affordable and convenient solution for couples looking to take out cover